gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Hey!
 What am I supposed to do now?"
 Instead of answering
-the copter bot spun around and zoomed away.
+the helibot perched on the rusty guardrail opposite Maddy.
+The high-pitched whine of its rotor lowered to a dull drone.

 "Great."
-Maddy brushed dirt and leaves off her skirt and shaded her eyes with her hand.
+Maddy brushed dirt and leaves off her skirt, then shaded her eyes with her hand.
 She could just make out a bump on one of the distant hills that might have been the observatory.
 She didn't know how powerful the scope on Thoughtful's rifle was,